Global Career Guide

 “This movie was very yabai(Unbelievable)!
 I was moved!”

-“The words from the Chief Director was very touching, yabakattane(It was unreal).
+“The words from the Chief Director were very touching, yabakattane(It was unreal).
 It was definitely inspirational.”

 As a working member of society, I personally think it will not be a problem if you remember not to use “yabai” but I also advise to be careful not to mess up the meaning when you hear it.